asaf-kali/generic-iterative-stemmer/README.md

 5. Play with your trained model using `playground.ipynb`.

-## Stemming method
+## Generic iterative stemming

-TODO: Explain about the algorithm process and the output model.
+TODO: Explain the algorithm.